 A resolution for the discontinuance of the national emergency can be passed only by the Lok Sabha

 The Rajya Sabha cannot pass a no confidence motion.

-It can authorise the Parliament to make a law on a subject enumerated in the State List (Article 249).
+Rajya Sabha can authorise the Parliament to make a law on a subject in the State List in the national interest.

-It can authorise the Parliament to create new All-India Services common to both the Centre and states (Article 312).
+It can authorise the Parliament to create new All-India Services common to both the Centre and states.

 Parliamentary privileges are special rights, immunities and exemptions